ETOH is a shortened medical abbreviation for the word ethanol or ethyl alcohol.

 - Classification: Alcohol

-In situations where ETOH is written on a medical report it is generally used to explain that a patient is intoxicated, most likely from direct alcohol consumption.
+When ETOH is on a medical report, it generally means a patient is intoxicated, usually from direct alcohol consumption.

-Ethanol should be handled with the utmost care as it is a flammable, colorless liquid (with a distinct odor) that can be quite versatile and powerful when not used appropriately.
+It is a flammable, colorless liquid (with a distinct odor) that is versatile and powerful when not used appropriately.

 The amount of ethyl alcohol found in beverages can vary drastically depending on the alcoholic drink.